OP-DSL/OPS/doc/tiling.md

 | default (1179-loop plans) | 452.4 s |
 | fine X (`TILESIZE_X=25`) | 554.2 s |

 One tile per rank is the cost of the tiled code path with none of its benefit: 6.5% over untiled.
 Default tiling recovers that and 1.4% more, so the cache blocking is worth only about 8% against the same code path — far less than the 2.1x CloverLeaf gets, on a rank whose 64x64x128 block with 30-plus multi-component fields is nowhere near cache-resident.
+After the execute map the same default is 382.2 s and `OPS_CACHE_SIZE=2` is 314.8 s (see the sweep below).

 The footprint line points at why.
 In the two large plans (1179 and 1180 loops), **before** the SENGA `ops_execute` map: